kamenskymic/www/_posts/2024-02-20-when-the-safe-is-bad-and-the-unsafe-is-safe.markdown

 series: prisma_series
 ---

-### Update 2024-03-12:
+### Update 2024-03-28:

-I am currently investigating situations where `$queryRaw` is in fact not safe.
-I will update with my findings when I have them but I have clarified below for now.
+_It turns out that there are also situations where `$queryRaw` and `$executeRaw` are actually not safe 🤦‍♂️.
+You can read the full story in the [second post in this series](/blog/2024/03/28/when-the-safe-is-worse-than-you-thought.html)._

+_I think the original point of this post still stands but I have added some clarifications marked with "**Update:**" below._

 ## Introduction